gustavo-hac/gustavo-hac/README.md

 ☁️ Beginning my journey in Cloud Computing with Google Cloud.

-👉 One of the projects tha i made is a Pacman in JS & HTML if you wannt you can play it.
-[Pacman](https://gustavo-hac.github.io/).
+👉 One of the projects that i made is a mini Pacman in JS & HTML.
+[Play](https://gustavo-hac.github.io/).

 ###
 <picture>